17. Fred Blunt

 If you like this particular style of doodle art then you should definitely check out the Flickr account of Jabson Rodrigues, which is overflowing with stunning sketches like the above.
 Titled 'Falling', the illustration features two people intertwined by Rodrigues' gorgeous, fluid doodles next to the words 'Sky should tumble and fall'.
 Just beautiful.

-This remarkable Romanian illustrator and artist is another example of how doodle art can be taken to a commerical, professional level.
+The remarkable Romanian illustrator and artist Saddo Jdero is another example of how doodle art can be taken to a commercial, professional level.
 The intricate imaginary worlds he creates are both fascinating and unique.

 Craft, drawing, and fashion combine in one amazing project.
 Lisa Krasse has combined her love of doodling with a love of Converse shoes to create these amazing sneaker designs.
 Check out the rest on her Behance profile.